 Each season Pink Shoe hosts an Ambassadors’ reception for members, guests, and partnering organisations.
 Its an opportunity to meet socially and enjoy the company of other successful leaders.

 Pink Shoe hosted a lively and thoughtful debate on the EU referendum.
 For ‘Remain’, we had Baroness Kramer, Emma Reynolds MP and Alex Mitchell (European Confederation of Young Entrepreneurs), and for ‘Leave’ we were joined by Chris Grayling MP, Bernard Jenkin MP and Olivia Cooper (Women for Britain).
 The debate was chaired by Tim Evans, Professor of Business & Political Economy at Middlesex University.
 The audience was a mix of ‘Remain’ and ‘Leave’, but ultimately ‘Leave’ was judged as having won.
 How apt…

-Pink Shoe’s third International Female Quotient (FQ) Forum took place in October at The Shard in London, in the Warwick Business School venue.
-The conference highlighted key research findings on women’s enterprise and updated progress on the exciting ten-point plan launched at #FQ2 and the deployment framework that underpins the development of the first UK Economic Blueprint for Women, based on the highly successful model created by Women impacting Public Policy in the US.
+Pink Shoe’s latest International Female Quotient (FQ) Forum took place in October at The Shard in London, in the Warwick Business School venue.
+The conference highlighted key research findings on women’s enterprise and updated progress on the exciting ten-point plan launched last year and the deployment framework that underpins the development of the first UK Economic Blueprint for Women, based on the highly successful model created by Women impacting Public Policy in the US.

 Organised by Pink Shoe in collaboration with the Enterprise Research Centre, the UK’s leading independent Research body on SMEs and enterprise.
 The international partnership with Quantum Leaps was celebrated by its President, Jennifer Biscgelie who flew in especially from the US.